Tweener/kmpshipdoc/docs/store-presence.md

-# Configuration
+# Store presence

-Before you dive into using KMPShip’s features, there are a few essential configuration steps to complete.
-These ensure that everything is set up correctly so you can enable services like authentication, analytics, and notifications later on.
+Before using KMPShip’s features, ensure you have accounts on both the Google Play Console and App Store Connect.
+If you don’t already have them, create your accounts and then set up your app on each store.

-This configuration is required and should be done **right after setup**, and **before attempting to use any feature module**.
+This is a crucial step that must be completed **before attempting to use any feature module**.

 ---